apache/mesos/docs/containerizer.md

 ## Motivation

-Containerizers are intended to run tasks in 'containers' which in turn are used
+Containerizers are used to run tasks in 'containers', which in turn are used to:
-to:

 * Isolate a task from other running tasks.
 * 'Contain' tasks to run in limited resource runtime environment.
-* Control task's individual resources (e.g, CPU, memory) programatically.
+* Control a task's resource usage (e.g., CPU, memory) programatically.
 * Run software in a pre-packaged file system image, allowing it to run in different environments.